 Objective 2.1: Students learn to articulate the career competencies employers seek in candidates.

-- Strategy 2.1.A: Create an employer and alumni advisory forum to strengthen relationships with industry professionals and obtain input about career competencies for college graduates.
+- Strategy 2.1.A: Utilize employers and alumni to obtain input about career competencies for college graduates.

 - Strategy 2.1.B: Incorporate career readiness competencies, 30-second commercial, and Handshake into all presentations and workshops.